YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 Collaborations
 ======
-Please drop me a CV and an outline of research proposal.
-If your interests match mine, we can chat.
+Please drop me an outline of research proposal.
+If there is a match of interest, we can chat.